For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 Step 1: Gather Required Documents

-Before you start your Singapore PR application, it’s necessary to collect key documents that confirm your identity, employment history, and financial stability.
-Preparing your PR documents helps avoid rejection
+Before you begin your PR submission, it’s necessary to collect key documents that confirm your identity, employment history, and financial stability.
+Preparing these clearly helps avoid delays or rejection.

 Before you begin, review the PR requirements ICA checklist to ensure every document is accurate and complete.
 The Immigration & Checkpoints Authority (ICA) uses the required documents to verify your identity, family background, education, and employment.